testcontainers/testcontainers-go/docs/features/docker_compose.md

 go get github.com/testcontainers/testcontainers-go/modules/compose
 ```

-Because `docker-compose` v2 is implemented in Go it's possible for _Testcontainers for Go_ to
+Because `compose` v2 is implemented in Go it's possible for _Testcontainers for Go_ to
 use [`github.com/docker/compose`](https://github.com/docker/compose) directly and skip any process execution/_docker-compose-in-a-container_ scenario.
-The `ComposeStack` API exposes this variant of using `docker-compose` in an easy way.
+The `ComposeStack` API exposes this variant of using `docker compose` in an easy way.

 ### Basic examples